atonderski/lidarclip/README.md

 # LidarCLIP

-This is the official implementation of [LidarCLIP or: How I Learned to Talk to Point Clouds](https://arxiv.org/abs/2212.06858).
+This is the official implementation of the WACV 2024 paper [LidarCLIP or: How I Learned to Talk to Point Clouds](https://arxiv.org/abs/2212.06858).

 ![LidarCLIP overview](docs/method_overview.png)
 ## Checkpoints